Patterson-Sullivan measures and growth of relatively hyperbolic groups

-The direction ``$<=$": Recall that in \cite{GePo2} a geodesic $\gamma$ in $\Gx$ is called a \textit{horocycle} at $\xi \in \pG$ if the following holds Since $G$ acts geometrically finitely on $\pG$, $\xi$ is either bounded parabolic or conical.
+The direction ``$<=$": Recall that, in \cite{GePo2}, a bi-infinite geodesic $\gamma$ in $\Gx$ is called a \textit{horocycle} at $\xi \in \pG$ if the following holds Since $G$ acts geometrically finitely on $\pG$, $\xi$ is either bounded parabolic or conical.
 At parabolic points, there always exist horocycles.
-Thus, these horocycles violate the conclusion of Lemma \ref{charconical}. \end{proof} \begin{rem} The ``$=>$" direction does not need the geometrically finite assumption.
-Thus it holds for any conical point $\xi \in \pGf$, provided that we do not demand for a uniform constant $r$. \end{rem}
+Thus, each half of a horocycle gives raise to a geodesic ray but one of them violates $\gamma \cap B(g_n, r) \neq \emptyset$. \end{proof} \begin{rem} In the ``$=>$" direction the geometrically finite assumption is only needed to obtain a uniform constant $r$.
+Thus, the ``$=>$" direction holds for any conical point $\xi \in \pGf$, provided that we do not demand for a uniform constant $r$. \end{rem}